-The Chair of the Commission will open the meeting and ask each Committee Chair, who presided over the revisions to the hurricane and flood standards, to comment as to the purpose of each hurricane and flood standard and any suggested revisions by the committee under each hurricane and flood standard.
+The Commission Chair will open the meeting and ask each committee chair, who presided over the revisions to the hurricane and flood standards, to comment as to the purpose of each hurricane and flood standard and any suggested revisions by the committee under each hurricane and flood standard.
 This will not only include the hurricane and flood standard, but the purpose, the disclosures, the audit requirements, and the forms.
-The Committee Chair along with the Professional Team and SBA staff will discuss and comment on revisions to the hurricane and flood standards.
+The committee chair, along with the Professional Team and SBA staff, will discuss and comment on revisions to the hurricane and flood standards.
 The Commission members will ask questions and offer further suggestions if necessary and appropriate.
-The Chair may also ask for comments from others in attendance including modeling organizations, regulators, insurers, or the general public.
+The Commission Chair may also ask for comments from others in attendance including modeling organizations, regulators, insurers, or the general public.

-Once the discussion is concluded, the Committee Chair should make a motion that the Commission adopt the hurricane or flood standard along with the suggested revisions including those associated with the purpose section, the disclosures, the audit requirements, and the forms.
+Once the discussion is concluded for a group of hurricane or flood standards, the committee chair should make a motion that the Commission adopt the group of hurricane or flood standards along with the suggested revisions including those associated with the purpose, list of relevant forms, disclosures, audit requirements, and forms.
 Another committee member should second the motion.
 The Commission Chair will then ask if there is any further discussion.
-The Commission Chair will recognize Commission members for final comments or questions.
 Once the discussion is completed, the Commission Chair will ask for a roll call vote.
-Each hurricane and flood standard (including its accompanying purpose section, disclosures, audit requirements, and forms) shall be voted on separately.
+Each hurricane and flood standard group shall be voted on separately.
+At the request of any Commission member, one or more hurricane or flood standards in a group may be designated for a separate vote.

 The "Process for Determining the Acceptability of a Computer Simulation Hurricane Model" and the "Process for Determining the Acceptability of a Computer Simulation Flood Model" will each be voted on separately.
 The Commission Chair will ask the Chair of the Acceptability Process Committee to explain the revisions to the acceptability process.
-Once this is completed and comments are made by the Professional Team and SBA staff, the Committee Chair should make a motion that the Commission adopt the acceptability process as amended.
+Once this is completed and comments are made by the Professional Team and SBA staff, the committee chair should make a motion that the Commission adopt the acceptability process as amended.
 Another Acceptability Process Committee member should second the motion.
 The Commission Chair will ask if there is any further discussion.
 After recognizing Commission members for discussion, the Commission Chair will ask for a roll call vote.

 The final items to be voted on by the Commission include the remaining sections of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities.
 If any of these sections do not change, they can be combined and adopted with one roll call vote.
-The

-Acceptability Process Committee will be responsible for these recommendations.
-The Committee Chair will discuss any revisions and modifications and should make a motion to approve each section separately.
+The Acceptability Process Committee will be responsible for these recommendations.
+The committee chair will discuss any revisions and modifications and should make a motion to approve each section separately.
 Another Acceptability Process Committee member should second the motion.
 The Commission Chair will recognize Commission members for discussion and questions, and then will ask for a roll call vote.